New Cross double murder: Court appearance and other arrests

 On 10 July, Nigel Edward Farmer, unemployed and without fixed address, was charged with both murders, arson and attempting to pervert the course of justice when he appeared before Greenwich Magistrates' Court.
 Bench chairman Phil Rogers ordered his remand in custody until 16 October for his appearance at the Old Bailey.
 Wearing a white sweatshirt, a tracksuit top with rolled up sleeves and white tracksuit bottoms, and his head shaved, he stood in the dock with two security guards.
 No application for bail was filed.

 On 11 July 2008 it was reported by ITN that another man had been arrested in connection with the murders.
 Armed police arrested Daniel "Dano" Sonnex, aged 23, in Peckham, south-east London, after Scotland Yard issued an alert to trace him.
 Described as "extremely dangerous" he was detained and investigated after his brother, Bernard, 35 and a woman, 25, handed themselves to the police.
-Sonnex had been previously detained regarding serious, violent incidents.
-His parents, Kathleen and Bernard lived in a terraced house in New Cross.
+Sonnex had previously been detained regarding serious, violent incidents.
+His parents, Kathleen and Bernard, lived in a terraced house in New Cross.

 Sonnex was charged on 12 July 2008 with murder and perverting the course of justice.
 He appeared at Wimbledon Magistrates' Court on 14 July.
 Sonnex's brother, Bernard, 35, and a woman, aged 25, had been released on bail, to return in July and August, respectively, pending further investigation.
 Police were also granted more time to question a man of 23 on the murders.
 Dano Sonnex appeared before Wimbledon magistrates and was later returned to custody until 20 October to appear at the Old Bailey.

 The trial of Daniel Sonnex and Nigel Farmer began on 24 April 2009 at the Old Bailey.

 The jury began to consider their verdict on 29 May 2009.
-Moving impact statements were given by the prosecutor.
+Impact statements were given by the prosecutor.

-On 4 June 2009 Sonnex and Farmer were found guilty of murder, Sonnex was sentenced to serve a minimum of 40 years in prison, and Farmer was ordered to stay behind bars for at least 35 years.
+On 4 June 2009, Sonnex and Farmer were found guilty of murder, Sonnex was sentenced to serve a minimum of 40 years in prison, and Farmer was ordered to stay behind bars for at least 35 years.
 Sonnex should have been in prison at the time of the murders but had been set free due to an administrative error.
 David Scott, the chief officer of London Probation, resigned in March 2009 after an investigation began into why Sonnex had not been recalled to prison.
 While the UK Justice Secretary Jack Straw apologised to the families over the blunders which left Sonnex free to commit the crime; the families announced their intentions to commence legal proceedings against the authorities.